daurnimator/lua-http/index.md

 ### `stream:get_next_chunk(timeout)` <!-- --> {#stream:get_next_chunk}

 Returns the next chunk of the http body from the socket, otherwise it yields while waiting for input.
-This function will yield indefinetly, or until `timeout` is exceeded.
+This function will yield indefinitely, or until `timeout` is exceeded.
 If the message is compressed, runs inflate to decompress the data.
 On error, returns `nil`, an error message and an error number.

 ### `stream:unget(str)` <!-- --> {#stream:unget}